|

 from work yet close enough for convenient commuting.

-houses were to be found in Chorlton - Hough End Hall and Barlow
+were to be found in Chorlton - Hough End Hall and Barlow Hall.

-Mosley in 1596.
-The Mosleys were a most influential Mancunian
+in 1596.
+The Mosleys were a most influential Mancunian family, and

-family, and Nicholas Mosley became Lord of the Manor of manchester
+Nicholas Mosley became Lord of the Manor of manchester and was subsequently

-and was subsequently knighted by Queen Elizabeth I. The Mosley
+knighted by Queen Elizabeth I. The Mosley (originally Moseley)

-the estate was given to house Barlow Moor Aerodrome and today
+estate was given to house Barlow Moor Aerodrome and today is the

 The Barlows